 Installing new replacement windows is a process that most homeowners go through only once or twice in their lifetimes, so it is normal not to have the slightest clue of what happens.
 The following is a highly generalized account of what you might expect when a full-service company replaces your windows.

 If you can take off time from work or can work from home, do so.
 Whole-house window installation is highly invasive, affecting every room of your house.
 The window company will assure you that you do not need to stay home, but this is always a good idea to keep work in line and to keep an eye on valuables.

 Small items of value should be locked away in a cabinet.
 No matter how good the company's reputation, dishonest employees may sometimes pass through the company.
 If you have a home office, ask the foreman if the crew can to that room first, allowing you to get on with your work.

-Very little.
-Let the installers do their job.
-The best advice for managing a work crew in your home: be within calling distance if they have questions, but do not hover.
+The best advice for managing a work crew in your home is to be within calling distance if they have questions, but do not hover.
 You get the best results if the foreman can call on as a resource (which, in practice, will not happen much) while giving the crew space to do their best work.

 Before Installers Arrive